X

 RB Raheem Mostert, Las Vegas Raiders | 33 years old

-To be clear, I'm very aware that Ashton Jeanty will almost certainly be the day-one starter in Las Vegas.
+To be clear, I'm very aware that Ashton Jeanty will almost certainly be the Day 1 starter in Las Vegas.
 However, Mostert has remained the most rosterable old running back in the league over the past couple of seasons, so he earns the honorary focus of this article as the most notable old running back.

 That game showed that Mostert still could be a featured back when called upon, but it also shed some light on the idea that the speedster might finally be breaking down a bit, losing some of that game-breaking upside he once possessed.

 At the end of the day, there is a world where Jeanty gets injured (let's hope not...), and Mostert is fortunate enough to start a game or two in 2025.
-However, the more likely scenario is that a younger running back forms a committee with the former Dolphin behind the Raiders' first-round pick, or that you have a different player on your bench that you prefer to start over Mostert if an opportunity does arise for you to use him.
+However, the more likely scenario is that a younger running back forms a committee with the former Dolphin behind the Raiders' first-round pick, or that you have a different player on your bench you prefer to start over Mostert if an opportunity does arise for you to use him.

 After all, 10 half-PPR fantasy points in a full game of work is not something to write home about.

 I'd much rather pass on the Mostert handcuff selection and go for a higher-upside running back on a different team instead.
 Perhaps someone like Ray Davis, Braelon Allen, or Jaylen Wright might fit the bill.
-If one of them becomes the starting running back on their team, they could be a league-winner.
+If one of them becomes the starting running back on their team, they could be a league winner.
 It's tough to see a 33-year-old in the same light.

 WR Adam Thielen, Carolina Panthers | 34 years old